AdminUI can be deployed as two separate Docker images - one for the UI website and one for the API website.

 Why don't my Docker commands work on Linux?

-Ensure you are using a user with sufficient privileges.
+Ensure you have sufficient privileges.

 What do I do if I experience a port clash?